ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git Log](../../images/6b-gitlog.png)

-In a real workflow, you would continue making edits and git commits on a branch as so until you are ready to push up to GitHub.
+In a real workflow, you would continue making edits and git commits on a branch until you are ready to push up to GitHub.

 Try to do this with